Trevor Jobe: Professional

 On December 7, Jobe was suspended by the league for a run-in with UHL Vice President Mitch Lamoureux.
 At the time, Jobe had 14 points in 15 games.
 On December 9, 2000, Jobe was released from the Elmira Jackals.
-On December 10, 2000, Jobe would sign with the Mohawk Valley Prowlers and was waived several days later.
-On December 22, 2000, Jobe would sign with his third team of the season, the Border City Bandits of the CHL.
-The league would suspend operations of the Bandits on February 20, 2001, and Jobe would return to the Wichita Thunder, signing a contract with the team on February 27, 2001.
+On December 10, 2000, Jobe signed with the Mohawk Valley Prowlers and was waived several days later.
+On December 22, 2000, Jobe signed with his third team of the season, the Border City Bandits of the CHL.
+The league suspended operations of the Bandits on February 20, 2001, and Jobe returned to the Wichita Thunder, signing a contract with the team on February 27, 2001.
 Upon Jobe's return to Wichita, he was arrested at practice for a failure to appear in court for a 1997 DUI hearing.
 As a result of the hearing, Jobe was given a 180-day work release program, permitting him to leave jail for practices and games only.

 Jobe started the 2004-05 season in the LNAH with the Saguenay Fjord, which included time as a player-coach.
-The Fjord would fold after 24 games, and a special draft would be held.
-Jobe would be chosen by the Saint-Hyacinthe Cousin.
-Jobe would play one game with the team and would later be released from the team.
-Shortly after, Jobe would play in the Allan Cup tournament with Forestville Excavation A Savard of the Quebec Northeast Senior Hockey League (LSNEQ).
+The Fjord folded after 24 games, and a special draft was held.
+Jobe was chosen by the Saint-Hyacinthe Cousin.
+He played one game with the team and was later released from the team.
+Shortly after, Jobe played in the Allan Cup tournament with Forestville Excavation A Savard of the Quebec Northeast Senior Hockey League (LSNEQ).
 Due to time constraints at the end of the season, the LSNAQ and the Lique Cenrale de Hockey (CHL) faced off to eliminate one league before the end of the season with the first-place teams as of December 18 facing each other in a two-game total goal series.
 Forestville was eliminated as a result.
 In the nine games that Jobe played with Forestville, he scored 11 goals and had 11 assists.

 On January 28, 2005, Jobe signed a contract with the Winston-Salem Polar Twins.
 Originally signed to help out with the team's 5th-ranked (out of 8 teams) power play, Jobe ended up receiving more playing time than expected because of several players who had immigration issues.
 Despite finishing the season with 20 points in 17 games, Jobe also finished the season as a -33.